Glens of Antrim

-The Glens of Antrim, known locally as simply The Glens, is a region of County Antrim, Northern Ireland.
-It comprises nine glens (valleys), that radiate from the Antrim Plateau to the coast.
+The Glens of Antrim (Irish: Glinnte Aontroma), known locally as simply The Glens, is a region of County Antrim, Northern Ireland.
+It comprises nine glens, that radiate from the Antrim Plateau to the coast.
 The Glens are an area of outstanding natural beauty and are a major tourist attraction in north Antrim.

 The main towns and villages in the Glens are Ballycastle, Cushendun, Cushendall, Waterfoot, Carnlough and Glenarm.

 The Lordship of the Glens

 From the mid-13th century onward, the Lordship of The Glens belonged to the Bissett family, Anglo-Norman in origin but Gaelicized over generations.
 With the marriage of John Mor Macdonald, second son of John of Islay, Lord of the Isles, to Margery Bisset in the late 14th century, the Glens came into the ownership of the MacDonnells of Antrim.
 John Mor gained the title Lord of Dunyvaig and the Glens.

 The nine glens

 From north to south, the nine glens are: